-Susavion Biosciences, Inc., a privately-owned company formed to advance technology based on multi-valent, bio-active peptides suitable for use as therapeutic modulators of the immune system.
+Susavion Biosciences, Inc., is a privately-owned company that was formed to advance technology based on discovery of multi-valent, bio-active peptides that mimic carbohydrate ligands of lectin-type receptors suitable for use as therapeutic modulators of the immune system.

 - Incorporated in 2006